 Aimee has been a director at Cedar Hills since 2003.
-She received her Master of Science Degree in Physical Therapy from Pacific University and her undergraduate degree in Exercise and Movement Science from University of Oregon.
-She has been a member of the APTA and an Oregon affiliate for over 10 years.
+She received her Master of Science Degree in Physical Therapy from Pacific University in 1998 and her undergraduate degree in Exercise and Movement Science from University of Oregon in 1994.
+She has been a member of the APTA and an Oregon affiliate for over 20 years.
 She is currently a Level III trained manual therapist with the North American Institute of Orthopedic Manual Therapy.

 Aimee specializes in Temporomandibular dysfunctions (TMD) and headaches.
 Other areas of special interest include post-surgical rehabilitation, spinal rehabilitation and working with adolescents/pediatrics.
 She is certified in ASTYM™ and MFD (Myofascial decompression/cupping).
 She focuses on assessing the entire patient and how a patient can improve their general health/well-being.